Wipadika/Early2019-Interview-Task-Wipadika-innovations/README.md

                         "message": "rpZpxwZGzezFuJrLCgrL"
                     }
                 }
+     ```

-    2. The Main Text Should Refresh on clicking Refresh button, and everytime window reloads
+   2. The Main Text Should Refresh on clicking Refresh button, on refresh only the particular MainText compnent should load

    3. create REST API using firebase cloud functions:
+        ```json
         Method: post
         Req : {
             type : 'encrypt', // or 'decrypt'
             plain_text : 'Hello World', // plain text if encrypt
             secret : 'ABCD001',
             cipher_text : '' // if type is decrypt provide ciphertext
         }

         // IF type is encrypt show encrypted text
         Res : {
             statusCode: '200',
             status: 'success',
             cipherText: '12n3hbubhbah2mlkaAmKkkcksksznk'
         }
         // IF type is decrypt show decrypted text
             Res : {
                     statusCode: '200',
                     status: 'success',
                     plainText: 'Hello world'
                    }
+       ```

     4. firebase function Logic :

         a) on click button Encrypt call the Rest API with type = 'encrypt' it should give the encrypted value using HMAC256

         b) on click button Decrypt call the Rest API with type = 'decrypt' it should give the original text what you sent as plain text

+        c) All the values you should get from the API

+    5. on Pressing Refresh Button while getting the result show loader untill the value comes as shown bellow.

+    6. on clicking refresh button only the component should reload not the whole page

 ![](images/image3.png)

 ![](images/image1.png)

-        d) All the values you should get from the API

-    5. on Pressing Refresh Button while getting the result show loader untill the value comes as shown bellow.
-    6. on clicking refresh button only the component should reload not the whole page

 ![](images/image2.png)